Thinking of incorporating a company in Singapore? You’re in the right place.

 While this guide covers the essentials of registering a business in Singapore, we focus mainly on private limited companies.
 Other types of business entities may have specific requirements, so it’s important to check the guidelines that apply to your chosen business structure.

-You can choose to register a name first or do it simultaneously with company registration.
-If you register a name first, be sure to keep the transaction number, as it will be needed when you register the company.
+You can either reserve the name first or register it at the same time as your company.
+If you choose to reserve the name first, make sure to keep the transaction number.
+You’ll need it when registering your company.
 Once approved, the name will be reserved for 120 days.
-If you haven’t registered your business within this period, it will be available to other applicants.
+If you don’t register your business within that period, the name will become available to others.

 The proposed name for your company should follow ACRA guidelines, which include: